-|Paid family and medical leave|
+|Paid family and caregiver leave|

-|Paid internships (if possible and applicable)|
+|Paid internships (if relevant)||N/A|

 |A clearly written workplace code of ethics/conduct|

-|A written statement that the organization does not tolerate discrimination on the basis of race, gender, sexual orientation, disability status, or other characteristics|
+|A written statement that the charity does not tolerate discrimination on the basis of race, gender, sexual orientation, disability status, or other irrelevant characteristics|